These can be made in minutes!

 Chocolate Dipped Dried Fruit

-* 10 ounces dark chocolate baking chips (or milk, semi-sweet, or white)
+* 10 ounces fair trade dark chocolate baking chips (or milk, semi-sweet, or white)

-* Your choice of dried apricots, figs, candied ginger or candied orange peel, or other favorite
+* Your choice of dried apricots, figs, candied ginger, or candied orange peel, or other favorite dried fruit

 Place roughly 2/3 of the chips in a glass bowl over a pan of simmering water.
 Don’t let the bowl touch the water.
 Melt the chocolate, whisking gently, and when it is just about melted remove the bowl from the heat and add the rest of the chocolate, stirring gently until no lumps of chocolate remain.
 This will cool and temper the chocolate.

 Dip your fruit in the chocolate, leaving about a third of it exposed.
+You can use your fingers or tongs.
 Place on a cookie sheet lined with parchment and place in the refrigerator just until set.
 After it is set, keep at room temperature in a cool place.
 Remove to a platter or packaging box.